flows-network/docs/docs/cookbook/github/issue-review-bot.md

 Next, upload the Rust serverless function to validate the issue title against our triage rules.
 [The complete code](https://github.com/second-state/flow-functions/tree/main/github/github/issue-review-notifier/rust) is on GitHub.

+> The Rust code needs to be complied to Wasm file before uploading.
+Refer to [this article](https://docs.flows.network/docs/getting-started/rust/understand-the-flow-function-in-rust) for more details.

 ```
     if is_compliant {